hiylx/icera1n/README.md

 Version 3: Eclipse (WIP)

-(oh yeah also install usbmuxd and libimobiledevice and imobiledeviceutils if you use linux)
+(oh yeah also install usbmuxd, unzip, libimobiledevice and imobiledeviceutils if you use linux)

 Install Steps (needs git cli installed):